Black love poetry contains the poetry of a new breed of younger African writers

 I forgot all about the arduous journey

-The classic Soul Mate and the quite brilliant soliloquy, Of Men and Love which comes across as a personal credo of this quite gifted prime exponent of Black Love Poetry, brings the page to a conclusion: SOUL MATE Soul mate - Would you care to sit beside me Where as stylus I'd be permitted to ascend much higher On the rungs of inspiration.
+The classic Soul Mate and the quite brilliant soliloquy, Of Men and Love which comes across as a personal credo of this quite gifted prime exponent of Black Love Poetry, brings the page to a conclusion:

 Would you oblige me your presence

-To enable me storm the firmament Where I'd liaise with spirits of the poets of old And convey across to mankind Their tidings of love.
+Where I'd liaise with spirits of the poets of old

 Would you?